 Trending SQL Server Articles and Tips

-- SQL Server WHERE Clause T-SQL Tutorial with Examples
+- FILEGROUP Backup in SQL Server Step by Step Tutorial with Examples

 AUTOGROW_SINGLE_FILE: This is the default option used when a database is created in SQL Server 2016.
 Whenever, AUTO GROWTH is triggered it will only grow the particular DATA or LOG file leaving behind rest of the files available within the file group at their respective size.